What is CBG: Benefits, Effects, and More?

 What Is CBG and Where Does it Come From?

 CBG is a nonintoxicating substance found in plants of the Cannabis genus that may offer a variety of applications for humans.
-In other words, CBG comes from hemp, doesn’t get you high, and may provide wellness benefits.
+In other words, CBG comes from hemp, doesn’t get you high, and may also provide wellness benefits – much like CBD cannabinoids.

 Researchers describe CBG as a minor cannabinoid because cannabis plants produce smaller amounts of the substance compared to major cannabinoids like CBD and tetrahydrocannabinol (THC).
 CBG typically makes up less than one percent of the cannabis plant by weight.